cocos/cocos-docs/en/ui-system/components/engine/ui-batch.md

 ### After v3.4.1

-Render data structures are redesigned in version 3.4.1.
+Render data structures are redesigned in v3.4.1.
 Please take note:

 1. Property **BATCHER2D_MEM_INCREMENT** under **Project Properties -> Macro Configuration** indicates the maximum vertex number for a MeshBuffer.
 Increasing the value will allow a MeshBuffer to host more data to be rendered but will also increase memory consumption.